 This is an annual measure.
-Data is collected from telephone interviews with more than 3,500 randomly selected adult Missourians each May.
-MoDOT is using H.J.
-Heinz as the benchmark for this measure.
-Based on information compiled by the American Customer Satisfaction Index, Heinz has the highest customer satisfaction rate - 90 percent - out of the 200 companies and government agencies that the ACSI scores.
+Data is collected from interviews with over 3,500 randomly selected adult Missourians each May.
+MoDOT continues to use Federal Express as the benchmark for this measure.
+Based on information compiled by the American Customer Satisfaction Index, Federal Express has the highest customer satisfaction rate - 84 percent - out of the 200 companies and government agencies that the ACSI scores.
+MoDOT continues to research customer satisfaction rates for other state departments of transportation.
+One example is Alaska, which had an 80 percent customer satisfaction score in 2005.

-Customer satisfaction with MoDOT rose one percent from 77 percent in 2007 to 78 percent in 2008.
-Since the customer satisfaction survey was first taken in 1999, the percent of people who are satisfied with MoDOT has grown 14 percent, from 64 percent to 78 percent.
-The percentage of people who are very satisfied with MoDOT remained roughly the same: 21 percent in 2008 as compared to 22 percent in 2007.
-However, over the past five years, the percentage of people who are very satisfied with MoDOT has grown 16 percent.
-The percentage of those who reported being dissatisfied with MoDOT dropped from 23 percent to 22 percent in the past year.
-MoDOT's efforts to improve road conditions, decrease highway fatalities and provide timely, accurate and understandable information likely contributed to overall customer satisfaction.
+MoDOT has made significant accomplishments in the year since the last customer satisfaction study was taken.
+Completing the Smooth Roads Initiative a year ahead of schedule; tackling the largest construction season ever; announcing plans to fix 800 of Missouri's worst bridges; and unveiling the Better Roads, Brighter Future program are examples of the department's recent successes.
+As a result, customer satisfaction with MoDOT rose from 75 percent in 2006 to 79 percent in 2007.
+Since the customer satisfaction survey was first taken in 1999, the percent of people who are satisfied with MoDOT has grown from 64 percent to 79 percent.
+The increase in the percentage of people who are very satisfied with MoDOT rose 9 percent in the last year, from 16 percent to 25 percent.
+In the past four years, the percentage of people who are very satisfied with MoDOT has grown 20 percent.
+The percentage of those who reported being dissatisfied with MoDOT dropped from 25 percent to 21 percent in the past year.